 Recognizing the above goals, the Committee annually approves (and upon approval oversees expenditures of) a Risk Management Budget for submission to the Board of Directors.
-That budget currently represents 2.8% of the NCCSIF budget.
+That budget represents 2.2% of the NCCSIF pool expenses.

 Services include:

 Contract Risk Management Services